cogentcore/core/README.md

 	+ TreeView (NodeWidget) -- needs controls, menu, updating, dnd, clip, -- see about LI, UL lists..
 	+ TabWidget -- needs updating
 	+ Label -- done -- could make lots of H1, etc alts
 	+ ScrollBar -- ScrollArea must just be a layout, as Layout is already in the right position to know about all of its children's sizes, and to control the display thereof -- it just changes the child positions based on scroll position, and uses WinBBox to exclude rendering of any objects fully outside of view, and clipping for those partially within view -- very efficient!
-Except clipping seems a bit slow.

-* update increment threshold for scrollbar -- less frequent updates.
+* not needed now: update increment threshold for scrollbar -- less frequent updates.

 ## 3D Design